varabyte/kobweb/README.md

 inline styles as it better maintains a separation of concerns.
 That is, the html should represent the content of your site, while the css controls the look and feel.

-Of course, sometimes, you need to define the style of a single, specific element only.
-You can do that by giving it an ID and then targeting it via an ID selector in your stylesheet (like `#title` in the example above).
-Or you can just set inline styles on it, which may be far easier.

 However!
 We're not writing html / css by hand.
 We're using Compose for Web!
 So the distinctions discussed up until now are less important here.